tantosh/benzaiten/README.md

 You should now be able to use the 'bsum' command.

-_Note_: If you're running on Windows, check if the installation directory of script is added to your path.
+_Note_: If you're running on Windows, check if the installation directory of the script is added to your path.

 ## TextRank